Carl Jung once wrote that ‘When an inner situation is not made conscious, it appears outside as fate.’

 Astrologically, eclipses often mark a period of dramatic change that can last as short as a month but often extend to encompass a six month period.
 They act rather like catalysts, often forcing your hand, either through a process of forced elimination – taking away choices or options; or by means of acceleration – intensifying current circumstances or suddenly inducing change which calls for a different approach.

 Eclipses have been associated with endings and beginnings in relationships, a change in career direction, a redundancy, a new job, moving house, or surviving an accident or dramatic incident.
-Like the Tower card in the Tarot, it is also associated with sudden, unexpected events or surprises.
+Like the Tower card in the Tarot, these type sof events are associated with sudden, unexpected events or surprises.
 Often these may seem nasty at the time but, in hindsight, turn out to be blessings in disguise.

 If you have been putting off changes, moves or decisions, eclipses will usually force matters to crisis point and you will no longer be able to drag your feet.
 However, if you are aware and take action, you can usually pre-empt the situation, or ride with the wave of change, thereby doing a bit of ‘damage control’!

-As I said before, eclipses are a kind of exclamation mark or wild card, often marking the ending of one cycle and the beginning of a new period of personal growth or direction.
+As I said before, eclipses are a kind of exclamation mark or wild card, often marking the ending of one cycle (lunar) and the beginning of a new period of personal growth or direction (solar).

 Another thing to bear in mind is the phase of the moon.
 A full moon usually brings things to culmination, boiling point or to an end, whilst a new moon traditionally heralds the start of new things.
 The issues they stress are therefore slightly different but often work hand in hand with each other – after all when one door closes, another has to open!